benjystanton/benjystanton.github.io/src/posts/2021-06-25-a-user-manual-for-me-version-2.md

 - Personal
 ---

 It's been over 2 years since I last updated [my old user manual for me](/blog/a-user-manual-for-me/).
-If you're unfamilier with the concept, check out this [post on user manual's by Cassie Robinson](https://cassierobinson.medium.com/a-user-manual-for-me-d3a851fbc694).
+If you're unfamilier with the concept, check out this [blog post on user manuals by Cassie Robinson](https://cassierobinson.medium.com/a-user-manual-for-me-d3a851fbc694).

 ## Conditions I like to work in
 - Remote work helps me to drop my kids off at school at a sensible time, it also helps me to recharge between meetings